 Also known as the “Global Pathways Opportunity Scholarship”

-The scholarship is offered upon admission to a graduate degree program at NYU Steinhardt as part of select students' initial financial aid package.
-Students who were awarded a Global Study Scholarship as part of their financial aid package and who would like to use these funds must first apply and be accepted to a Steinhardt graduate study abroad program.
+Students who were awarded a Global Study Scholarship and who would like to use these funds must first apply and be accepted to a Steinhardt graduate study abroad program.
 Then, the student should contact the Office of Global Affairs to indicate that they would like to use their Global Study Scholarship in the coming term.
-Global Affairs will work with the Office of Financial aid to apply the award towards the term in which the student is studying abroad.
+Global Affairs will work with the Steinhardt Office of Graduate Admissions to apply the award towards the term in which the student is studying abroad.

 Eligibility